DataDog/integrations-extras/ns1/README.md

 To configure and activate the NS1 integration, see the [Getting started with Integrations][4] information on configuring Agent integrations.

+See the [sample ns1.d/conf.yaml][5] for all available configuration options.

 ### Validation